 This looks like an interesting experiment, and it draws on the experience of DOCC13, the first Distributed Open Collaborative Course, which began in the (North American) fall of 2013 (check out the FemTechNet Whitepaper).
 Hybrid models that mix online and place-based teaching may be more sustainable (and more pedagogically sound) than the massive MOOCs on their own (or a single, place-based course in isolation).

 A group of us at the University of Otago plan to do this MOOC together.
 We are forming a discussion group around it and will meet once a week (those who are able to meet).
+So far, we have about 10 people who want to take part in this way (about a dozen would be ideal).
 Although Coursera suggests it might take 2-4 hours per week, here is no fixed amount of time that you have to devote to this MOOC (or any of these free, not-for-credit MOOCs — people tend to dip in when it suits them).
 Although we can all blog, tweet and interact with the course on our own, we hope to get more out of the experience by meeting face-to-face and discussing the relevance of the videos and readings to our specific context.
 We all understand the value of group work, right?

 So, what do you think?
 If you are interested, sign up for the MOOC (it comes with a no obligation, money back guarantee).
 If you want to join the this MOOC Group (that would be a MOOCG, but I’m sure we could come up with a better acronym), leave a comment below, or contact me directly (email: email@example.com; Twitter: @mark_mcguire).
 If you can form a local group (even two is better than one!), then you could get a face-to-face discussion going where you live.
 If you want to join the Otago group virtually, that’s great, too!